- This tour takes you to the famous WRACKS in the north of the Red Sea, where fans of old sunken ships are guaranteed to get their money's worth.

 Night dive at Small Gubal Island

-Rosalie Moller depends on weather
+Rosalie Moller depending on the weather conditions

 Small Gubal Island